 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 Check-kiting is also known as “taking advantage of the float.”
-Float time is the amount of time between when an individual submits a check as payment and when the individual’s bank is instructed to move the funds from the account.
+Float time is the amount of time from when an individual submits a check as payment to when the individual’s bank is instructed to move the funds from the account.

-In a more complex scenario, a person could open checking accounts at bank A and bank B, at first depositing $500 into bank A and nothing in bank B. Then, they could write a check for $10,000 with account A and deposit it into account B. Bank B immediately credits the account, and in the time it might take for bank B to clear the check (generally about three business days), the scammer writes a $10,000 check with bank B, which gets deposited into bank A to cover the first check.
-This could keep going, with someone writing checks between banks where there’s no actual funds, yet the bank believes the money is real and continues to credit the accounts.
+- More complex check-kiting: In this scenario, a person could open checking accounts at bank A and bank B, at first depositing $500 into bank A and nothing in bank B. Then, they could write a check for $10,000 with account A and deposit it into account B. Bank B immediately credits the account, and in the time it might take for bank B to clear the check (generally about three business days), the scammer writes a $10,000 check with bank B, which gets deposited into bank A to cover the first check.
+This could keep going, with someone writing checks between banks where there are no actual funds, yet the bank believes the money is real and continues to credit the accounts.

 When it comes to check-kiting, banks themselves also keep an eye out for some specific red flags.
 These include a bank account with a large number of checks deposited each day and many checks withdrawn from the same bank account.
 Other indicators of potential check-kiting could be large amounts of cash in an account that has yet to clear the paying bank and deposits made through multiple bank branches.

 Check-kiting is illegal and is considered fraud.
 The penalties could vary, and they often depend on the bank or credit union and the severity of the act.